 Menu

-Perimenopause — the years of hormonal shift before your last period — can begin earlier than most people expect.
-Irregular cycles, disrupted sleep, mood swings, and temperature fluctuations may arrive well before menopause is official, and they tend to be unpredictable in a way that's hard to plan around.
-Acupuncture for perimenopause may help ease some of these early symptoms by supporting the nervous system and helping your body respond more steadily to fluctuating hormones.
-Research in this area is growing, and many patients find that regular treatment makes the day-to-day variability of this phase more manageable.
-We'd love to help you find relief.
+Perimenopause — the years of hormonal shift before your last period — can begin earlier than most people expect, and often does.
+In our Chelsea clinic, we see people navigating irregular cycles, disrupted sleep, mood changes, and temperature fluctuations that feel hard to plan around, and research suggests acupuncture may help ease these symptoms by supporting the nervous system and helping the body respond more steadily to fluctuating hormones.

 Hot flashes and night sweats during perimenopause are caused by hormonal fluctuation rather than steady decline — which can make them feel particularly unpredictable.
 Research suggests acupuncture may help calm the body's heat response by supporting the temperature-regulation system in the brain.
 A 2019 randomized controlled trial published in BMJ Open found a clinically relevant reduction in hot flushes and night sweats over a six-week course of acupuncture.
 Individual responses vary.